thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 <br/>
 Code is the means to an end.

+notes: We're learning to code not to become professional developers, but to become better designers, thinkers, and makers.
+We're learning just enough to be creatively independent, to build our own prototypes, and to express our own ideas directly in the native language of the web.

 ---
 #### Because AI doesn't mean you "don't need to learn anything".